pycurl/pycurl/doc/unimplemented.rst

 --------------------

 Some symbols are present in libcurl's `symbols in versions`_ document but are not documented by libcurl.
-These symbols are not impemented by PycURL.
+These symbols are not implemented by PycURL.

 As of this writing, the following symbols are thusly omitted: